OwnMarket/IBCSmartContracts/docs/wCHXTokenFunctionalSpecification.md

 Other custom reading functions are:
 - `addressMapping`: returns Ethereum address of `wCHXMapping` contract on which the contract depends
 - `minWrapAmount`: returns minimal value of CHX that can be wrapped or unwrapped
-- `pendingUnwrapBalanceOf`: returns amount of wCHX that has been submitted for unwrapping by specified EThereum address.
+- `pendingUnwrapBalanceOf`: returns amount of wCHX that has been submitted for unwrapping by specified Ethereum address.
 By default, it is 0.
 When wCHX holder transfers wCHX to contract address (unwrapping), it is increase to transferred amount.
 When sync engine burns wCHX or reverts transfer, pending unwrap balances decreases to 0 again.

 Other custom writing functions are:
 - `drainStrayEther`: function that allows contract owner to move mistakenly sent ETH to the contract